GabeScott/standard-works-vault/General Conference/2010 October - The Transforming Power of Faith and Character.md

 You cannot be passive in life, or in time the natural man will undermine your efforts to live worthily.
 You become what you do and what you think about.
 Lack of character leads one under pressure to satisfy appetite or seek personal gain.
 You cannot successfully bolster a weak character with the cloak of pretense.

-In time one who makes decisions based upon circumstance is virtually assured to commit serious transgressions.
+In time, one who makes decisions based upon circumstance is virtually assured to commit serious transgressions.
 There is no iron rod of truth to keep that person in the right way.
 He or she will continually be faced with many subtle temptations to make deviations from the commandments.
 Those choices are justified by arguing that they are not that bad, that they are more socially acceptable and provide a broader base of friends.
 A clever individual without foundation principles can at times acquire, temporarily, impressive accomplishments.
 Yet that attainment is like a sand castle.
 When the test of character comes, it crumbles, often taking others with it.
 Despite how carefully a transgressor seeks to keep the violation of commandments hidden, in time they nearly always become publicly known.
 Satan himself sees to that.
 He and his minions are determined to cause the greatest possible harm to each of Father in Heaven’s children.
 One serious act of disobedience or violation of trust invariably raises questions of whether or not there are others.
 The faith and confidence of others in that individual’s character is undermined.

 This mortal life is a proving ground.
 How well you meet its challenges determines how strong your character will be.
 Your faith in Jesus Christ and His teachings fortifies your character.